brunomdb/PersonalizeHandsOnLab/README.md

 10. You can step through users to see how these look for different demographics of users.
 If you had mutiple Recommendation models defined then they would also be in the two model drop-downs, and you'd be able to show two completely different recommendation models, based upon different user demographic or item metadata, allowing you to compare and contrast different approaches.

-11. **(Optinal, if you previously created a Personal Ranking campaign)** Try out the **Personal Ranking** personalize mode - this takes a list of the most popular movies in the dataset, either as a whole or in just a single genre.
+11. **(Optional, if you previously created a Personal Ranking campaign)** Try out the **Personal Ranking** personalize mode - this takes a list of the most popular movies in the dataset, either as a whole or in just a single genre.
 This will take that list and re-rank it into an order for this particular user, ensuring that the ones that are most likely to be interested in are shown first.

-12. **(Optinal, if you previously created a Similar Items campaign)** Finally, try the **Similar Items** personalize mode - this starts with the user's top-ranked film, and finds a list of films that people who watched this also watched.
+12. **(Optional, if you previously created a Similar Items campaign)** Finally, try the **Similar Items** personalize mode - this starts with the user's top-ranked film, and finds a list of films that people who watched this also watched.
 This is done without reference to the user's preferences, and the list is generated based upon what's in the dataset as a whole.
 However, if you also have a **Personal Ranking** model defined then the **Ordering** drop-down will re-rank this list into one that is more suited to the user's preferences.

 # Conclusion